GoosefleetEO/aa-structures/README.md

 ## Service monitoring

 Alliances may want to rely on getting prompt notifications on Discord to keep their assets save.
-However, an app like Alliance Structures is fully dependant on external services like the Eve API (ESI) to stay operational.
+However, an app like Structures is fully dependant on external services like the Eve API (ESI) to stay operational.

 In order stay alliance apprised about any potential service outages, this app has a simple HTTP interface that enables monitoring of it's service status by a 3rd party monitoring application. (e.g. [Uptimerobot](https://www.uptimerobot.com)).